Mapping as Risk and Cost Assessment Methodology

 Introduction

-Our January 2020 article focused on the use of the mapping process as a starting point to determine the appropriate remediation and conservation measures that your maintenance team needs to take to ensure a transformer block subjected to accelerated aging performs over the long-term.
+Our article Mapping Transformer Populations focused on the use of the mapping process as a starting point to determine the appropriate remediation and conservation measures that your maintenance team needs to take to ensure a transformer block subjected to accelerated aging performs over the long-term.
 This article expands on mapping and risk assessment to identify the actions required to extend the operating lifetimes of transformers subjected to other forms of risk like design and random external risks.
 In cases of these risks, the mapping process generates different remediation and conservation strategies to ameliorate and control them.
 These strategies are then compared so that the option that best balances risks can be implemented with an evaluation of operational and financial considerations.
 We use a hypothetical example, based on typical field experience, to illustrate these concepts.

-Related Content: Mapping Transformer Populations
+Related Content: Mapping Transformer Populations |

 Types of Risk